SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-04-unit.md

 ## Summary

-In this section, you’ll learn how to access SharePoint repository services Containers using the Microsoft Graph REST APIs.
+In this section, you’ll learn how to access SharePoint Embedded Containers using the Microsoft Graph REST APIs.

 ## Next Steps

-Let's get started and continue with the next topic in this tutorial, [Hands on Lab - Update app to create and list SharePoint repository services Containers](./m02-05-hol.md), where you’ll update the existing project to create and retrieve SharePoint repository services Containers.
+Let's get started and continue with the next topic in this tutorial, [Hands on Lab - Update app to create and list SharePoint Embedded Containers](./m02-05-hol.md), where you’ll update the existing project to create and retrieve SharePoint Embedded Containers.